JoSQUANTUM/pygrnd/README.md

 Using QASM simulator you should not use more than 20 qubits (including the QAEqubits) on your local machine using simulator.

-    - Input list of risk items, instrinsic and transition probabilities
+    - Input risk items, instrinsic and transition probabilities
     - List of states to estimate probabilities for the desired state
     - Precision for the QAE
     - Number of shots